 2. Hajiganj Fort, Narayanganj

 Hajiganj Fort is located on the west bank of the Sitalakshya in the Hajiganj area of Narayanganj city.
 It takes about an hour to reach the Hajiganj fort from Dhaka.
 Hajiganj fort is also known as Khizirpur Fort.
 The fort is built at the confluence of the old Buriganga with the cool shield.
-The fort was built by Mughal Subedar Islam Khan to prevent the invasion of the Mugs and Portuguese pirates along the river immediately after the establishment of the Mughal capital in Dhaka.
+The fort was constructed by Mughal Subedar Islam Khan to prevent the invasion of the Mugs and Portuguese pirates along the river immediately after the establishment of the Mughal capital in Dhaka.
 Hajiganj fort is a 500-year-old historical place on the banks of the Shitalakshya river.

 3. Shashi Lodge, Mymensingh